jsafrane/scratch/storage-tests.md

 ### Rework iSCSI server image
 * The iSCSI "server container" does not run any daemon.
 It onlu configures iSCSI target in kernel.
 * It must run with HostNetwork=true to be able to serve LUNs from different containers.
+* `targetcli` running in containers should see all fake "block devices" (i.e. plain files with ext2 FS in them) that are exported as LUNs, even if such LUN
-* The files backing the LUNs (i.e. fake block devices) must be on the host's filesystem and not in the containers. `targetcli` running in containers should be
+* The files backing the LUNs (i.e. fake block devices) must be on the host's filesystem and not in the containers.
 ### Deploy iSCSI and Ceph servers on test startup
 If we choose to run iSCSI or Ceph servers in `SynchronizedBeforeSuite`: